Mark Alt: Philadelphia Flyers

-After his third season of collegiate hockey with the Golden Gophers having scored 39 points in 117 collegiate games, Alt signed a three-year entry level contract with the Philadelphia Flyers on April 7, 2013.
-He immediately joined the Flyers American Hockey League primary affiliate, the Adirondack Phantoms on an amateur try-out contract to finish the 2012–13 regular season.
-Appearing in 6 games with the Phantoms, Alt earned praise from veteran NHL and blueline partner in Andreas Lilja.
+After his third season of collegiate hockey with the Golden Gophers, having scored 39 points in 117 collegiate games, Alt signed a three-year entry-level contract with the Philadelphia Flyers on April 7, 2013.
+He immediately joined the Flyers' American Hockey League affiliate, the Adirondack Phantoms, on an amateur try-out contract to finish the 2012–13 regular season.
+Appearing in 6 games with the Phantoms, Alt earned praise from veteran NHL player and blueline partner Andreas Lilja.

-In his first full professional season, Alt was reassigned to continue with the Adirondack Phantoms for the duration of the 2013–14 season.
-He tied second on the club amongst defenseman with 22 assists and 26 points in 75 games.
-In the 2014–15 season, Alt was again reassigned to the AHL by the Flyers, joining new affiliate, the Lehigh Valley Phantoms for their inaugural season.
-Limited to just 44 games through injury, Alt returned with 2 goals and 10 points.
-In continuing his upward development the Flyers, Alt was recalled on emergency, and made his NHL debut in playing 9:25 with Philadelphia in a 3-2 shootout defeat to the San Jose Sharks on March 28, 2015.
+In his first full professional season, Alt was reassigned to continue with the Adirondack Phantoms for the duration of the 2013–14 campaign.
+He tied for second on the club amongst defenseman with 22 assists and 26 points in 75 games.
+In the 2014–15 season, Alt was again reassigned to the AHL by the Flyers, joining the relocated Lehigh Valley Phantoms for their inaugural season.
+Limited to just 44 games due to injury, Alt recorded 2 goals and 10 points.
+Continuing his upward development the Flyers, Alt was recalled on emergency, and made his NHL debut, playing 9:25 with Philadelphia in a 3-2 shootout loss to the San Jose Sharks on March 28, 2015.

-In the final year of his entry-level contract, Alt remained exclusively in the AHL with the Phantoms in the 2015–16 season, appearing in a further 72 games, paired alongside Samuel Morin in a shutdown role, and while also collecting 4 goals and 19 points.
+In the final year of his entry-level contract, Alt remained exclusively in the AHL with the Phantoms in the 2015–16 season, appearing in a further 72 games paired alongside Samuel Morin in a shutdown role, collecting 4 goals and 19 points.
 On June 26, 2016, he agreed to a one-year, two-way contract to remain with the Flyers.